NotTheOnlyRph/MontyHallDS/Readme.txt

 I organized the source code like this:

 	Assets: Folder where you can find sprites, backgrounds, apps and... other things, it's not organized and it's not supposed to be.
 (Some files are in .kra format, they need to be opened with an app called Krita)
-	build: Folder created when compiling the program with Devkitpro.
+	build: Folder created when compiling the program with BlocksDS.
 Contains files that could help (I'm not sure and I don't use this folder).
 	nflib: Files for NFlib, the graphical library used to program on the DS.
 Needs to be here.
 	nitrofiles: Here is the folder containing sprites and backgrounds I use, compiled with GRIT.
 	source: Where the source code is.